saltsystemslab/InferScale/README.md

-# GPU-Native KV Injection for Personalized LLM Serving
+# InferScale: GPU-Native KV Injection for Personalized LLM Serving

 This repository runs a LoCoMo benchmark comparison between in-process vLLM answer backends.

-- `vllm-kv`: retrieved Mem0 facts are encoded with the package's chunked-RoPE implementation, then injected through KV Injection.
+- `vllm-kv`: retrieved Mem0 facts are encoded with the package's chunked-RoPE implementation, then injected directly into the KV cache.
-- `vllm-prefix`: the same type of retrieved Mem0 facts are included as a normal vLLM prompt injection.
+- `vllm-prefix`: the same retrieved Mem0 facts are included as a normal prompt injection.

 ## 1. Requirements

 Benchmark runs target a Linux GPU host; the reference environment is a Runpod container with the persistent `/workspace` partition.

-- GPU: one NVIDIA GPU with CUDA >=12.8
+- GPU: one NVIDIA GPU with CUDA >=12.8.
-- Python >=3.10,<3.14
+- Python >=3.10,<3.14.
+- CMake and the CUDA toolkit, used to build the `jasperpy` submodule.
 - Hugging Face API key (`HF_TOKEN` for gated models such as Llama 3.1) and an OpenAI API key for `text-embedding-3-small` embedding calls.

-We configure all default parameters to run on a RTX Pro 6000 GPU with 96 GB of VRAM.
+We configure all default parameters to run on an RTX Pro 6000 GPU with 96 GB of VRAM.

 ## 2. Setup